2000 American Samoa Republican presidential caucuses

 The 2000 American Samoa Republican presidential caucuses were held on February 26, 2000, as part of the 2000 Republican Party primaries for the 2000 presidential election.
 4 delegates to the 2000 Republican National Convention were allocated to the presidential candidates, the contest was held alongside primaries in Guam and the Virgin Islands.

 Texas Governor George W. Bush won by taking all the delegate votes, no other candidates appeared in the caucus.

 Procedure

 American Samoa can only participate in Democratic and Republican primaries and caucuses and cannot participate in the presidential election because it is a U.S. territory and not a state, is it also illegal to take delegate votes from Electoral College votes like other territories.

 Candidates

-There was only one candidate in here, Texas Governor George W. Bush.
+The only candidate was Texas Governor George W. Bush.

 Results

 Texas Governor George W. Bush was the only one on the ballot, so he took all the delegates without popular vote, no candidate was in the ballot.